 In this pie chart, they put every adult under 60 years old in one group, and then anyone 60 years or older in another:

-If you were to take a quick look at this, you would probably say that COVID-19 really isn’t that dangerous to people over 60.
-The other group makes up more than half of the pie chart!
+If you were to take a quick look at this, you would probably say that COVID-19 really isn’t that dangerous to people over 60 since the other group makes up more than half of the pie chart.

-But according to the experts, that’s the exact opposite or reality.
-Those over 60 are the most impacted by the pandemic.
+But according to the experts, that’s the exact opposite of reality.
+Those over 60 were the most impacted by the pandemic.

 3. Featuring the wrong graph